NShan9297/Kickstarter_Analysis/README.md

 Here we see, that, of all of the campaign data, we have the most data collected for "Theater".

-From the "Theater" Parent Category, we then parsed the number
+From the "Theater" Parent Category, we then parsed through the numbers and created a Pivot Chart with a filter option to include all subcategories.